Frequently Asked Questions

 Why is the world such a fucked up place?

-Are you Religious about Buddhism?
+Are you Religious?

 I don't know about therapy.
 Can I talk to you just ONce?